 I specialize in working with expats and international students, and I have also worked with clients suffering from addiction.
 I help clients find their own authentic answers to problems through a relationship based on mutual respect, equality and empowerment.
 Therapy for me is about creating connections: with yourself, with others and with life as such.

 My cultural background is mixed Slovenian – Croatian and I have studied and lived in Slovenia, the Netherlands and United Kingdom.
-Currently, I live in Amsterdam with my Dutch partner and our son.
-I work as a psychologist and supervisor in Amsterdam and Groningen.
-I give psychotherapy in English, Dutch, Slovenian and Croatian.
+Currently, I live and work in Amsterdam with my Dutch partner and our son.
+I work as a psychologist and supervisor, I give psychotherapy in English, Dutch, Slovenian and Croatian.
 Besides knowing how it is to come from a mixed cultural background and have a cross-cultural relationship, I am also familiar with the challenges that a move to a new country entails.
 It can be an overwhelming experience, during which new issues arise and the old ones gain strength.
 At the same time, it represents an amazing potential for personal growth.

 Registrations / memberships:

 NVGzP – Nederlandse Vereniging voor Gezonheidszorgpsychologie en haar specialismen